See our Carrying Concealed Weapons policy summary for a comprehensive discussion of this issue.

 Firearm Safety Training

 The Texas Department of Public Safety must develop a course in handgun proficiency.
 A person must successfully complete both classroom and range instruction components of a handgun proficiency course to complete the course.
-Only a qualified handgun instructor may administer the handgun proficiency course.
+Only qualified handgun instructors may administer the classroom instruction part or the range instruction part of the handgun proficiency course.

-The handgun proficiency course must include at least 10, and up to 15, hours of instruction on:
+The handgun proficiency course must include between 4 and 6 hours of classroom instruction on:

 - Laws that relate to weapons and to the use of deadly force;